Willie Calhoun Player Props: Yankees vs. Red Sox

 - Calhoun is hitting .244 with seven doubles, four home runs and 13 walks.

-- In 10 games this year (26.3%), Calhoun has picked up an RBI, and in four of those games (10.5%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Calhoun has an RBI in 10 of 38 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 14 times this season (36.8%), including one multi-run game.
+- In 14 of 38 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.